-Since July 2023, in Equity, we are systematically integrating general ESG provisions and a specific net zero provision, engaging the company to align with Net Zero by 2050.
+Since July 2023, in investments in Equity strategies, we are systematically integrating general ESG provisions and a specific net zero provision, engaging the company to align with Net Zero by 2050.

 In Equity and Debt, we seek to integrate ESG targets in the pricing mechanism of the transactions, whether it is in the pricing of the debt or in the management package.